Historical & Heritage

 Pilgrimage | Beach

-Gokarna is a famous places of pilgrimage in Karnataka, and among the top Karnataka Tourist Places.
+Gokarna is one of the famous places of pilgrimage in Karnataka, and among the top places to visit as part of Karnataka tour packages.
 It is about 514 km from Bangalore.

-Sri Mahabaleshwar Temple which houses the Atmalinga is the must-visit places as part of Gokarna tour packages.
+Sri Mahabaleshwar Temple which houses the Atmalinga is one of the must-visit places as part of Gokarna holiday packages.
 Gokarna is considered to be the Mukti Stala, where Hindus perform funeral rites.
 Gokarna is also home to some of the best beaches in Karnataka including Om Beach, Kudle Beach, Gokarna Beach.

 Among the beaches in Gokarna, the Om Beach is extremely popular among surfers.
 The beach gets its name due to the natural formation of the holy Om symbol.
 Explore our Gokarna Travel Guide for complete details on Gokarna.
 Gokarna can also be visited along with Dandeli tour packages.